-- The application is received by the due date and time specified in the solicitation. - The application is submitted in the proper form with all required elements completed and the form is signed. - The requested funding falls within the minimum and maximum range specified in the solicitation. - If the applicant has submitted more than one application, each application is for a distinct project. - The proposal identifies property owners for all affected parcels and all owners have approved the submittal of the proposal.
+- The application is received by the due date and time specified in the solicitation. - The application is submitted and the form is signed. - The requested funding falls within the minimum and maximum range specified in the solicitation. - If the applicant has submitted more than one application, each application is for a distinct project. - If applicant is the property owner, the proposal identifies and provides evidence of property ownership for all affected parcels. - If the applicant is the operator of the agricultural operation, the owner of the land on which the proposed project will be installed must provide written support for and approval of the proposed project, including approval of the right to operate for the duration of the project life.

-Proposals that pass the application screening process are then scored by an Evaluation Committee.
-The following are the technical scoring criteria that will be used for the REAP (Table 4):
+Proposals passing the application screening process are then scored by an Evaluation Committee.
+The following are the technical scoring criteria that shall be used for the REAP (Table 4):